wangyz1999/portfolio/src/content/research/asist-simulation.md

 ## My Contribution

-Building upon my earlier work, I have suggested several enhancements to the existing neural network architecture and the training process that could lead to enhanced performance.
-For instance, I identified a method to incorporate the graph directly into the neural network, eliminating the requirement for dimensionality reduction.
-The team successfully accomplished the task of implementing and testing this new approach.
+Building upon my earlier work, I have suggested several ideas that enhances the existing approach such as neural architecture changes, training pipeline, data collection.
+I also helped analyzing and visualizing data that access routing performance improvement in human-AI teaming scenerio.